 The weed thrives in shade and high-moisture environments, such as under trees and shrubs.
 Soil solarization is a pesticide-free process that burns out soil-borne weeds using a concentrated amount of heat from the sun.

 In the hot, sunny months, soil solarization can be used to control Creeping Charlie.
 Simply water the soil until it’s wet, place a clear plastic sheet (like a plastic drop cloth used by builders or painters) over the soil, bury the edges so it’s secure, and let it sit for at least four weeks.
 Then remove the dead weeds.

 It is best to target Creeping Charlie in either the spring or the fall using a broadleaf herbicide containing triclopyr or dicamba—the chemicals can kill this weed but won’t harm your grass.
 Experts suggest fall as the perfect time since the weeds are actively growing and the herbicide would reach the roots targeting the entire plant.
 However, Hentschel says the best time to treat your garden with herbicides depends on your climate, so he advises homeowners to contact their local agricultural extension office for more information.

 And don’t bother with homemade DIY potions.
 One common remedy is to make a solution of Borax, but some experts advise against it because Borax can infiltrate the soil and hurt your lawn or other plants.
 Unless you use scientific precision in mixing and applying the solution, you can end up with a case of boron toxicity in your soil.

-Now that you have learned about how to keep creeping charlie out of your garden we should also point out that although we do not provide a garden weeding service as part of our lawn maintenance services, we do offer weed abatement services to keep your dwelling protected from fires.
+Now that you have learned about how to keep creeping charlie out of your garden we should also point out that although we do not provide a garden weeding service as part of our lawn maintenance services, we do offer wildfire prevention services to keep your dwelling protected from fires.
 If you are in need of such a service please give us a call at (707) 647-2000.